Piers Courage: Biography

-Piers Courage was the eldest son of Richard Courage (1915–1994), Lord of the Manor of Edgcote, whose aunt, Dorothy Courage (1877–1972, later De Zeote) is referenced in Burke's Landed Gentry having married another well-known sportsman, cricketer Herman de Zoete in July 1903.
+Courage was the eldest son of Richard Courage (1915–1994), Lord of the manor of Edgcote, whose aunt, Dorothy Courage (1877–1972, later De Zoete) is referenced in Burke's Landed Gentry having married another well-known sportsman, cricketer Herman de Zoete in July 1903.
 Piers was the heir to the Courage brewing dynasty of which his father was chairman.
 Educated at Eton College, Piers began his racing career in his own Lotus 7.

 Following a brief stint touring the European F3 racing circuit in 1964 with a Lotus 22, along with Jonathan Williams, good results persuaded him to pursue a full season in 1965.
 It was in this season, driving a 1.0L F3 Brabham for Charles Lucas, that he first formed an alliance with Frank Williams, at that time Lucas's other driver and sometime mechanic.
 A string of good results, including four high-profile wins, encouraged Colin Chapman to offer Courage a seat in a Lotus 41 for the 1966 F3 season.
 This car was inferior to the dominant Brabhams but Courage still managed to outperform them on occasion, earning him a step up to the F2 category for the 1966 German Grand Prix, where he crashed out.